MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v3.3.0/New-AzureRmRoleAssignment.md

 ```

 ### -RoleDefinitionName
-Name of the RBAC role that needs to be assigned to the principal i.e.
+Specifies the name of the RBAC role that needs to be assigned to the principal.
-Reader, Contributor, Virtual Network Administrator, etc.

 ```yaml
 Type: String